Gel02/scarcity/README.md

 ## Economic Model: Lazy Demurrage

-Scarcity implements a novel economic primitive we call **Lazy Demurrage**—a system where currency behaves less like immutable gold and more like metabolic energy.
+Scarcity implements a novel economic primitive The Church calls **Lazy Demurrage**—a system where currency behaves less like immutable gold and more like metabolic energy.

 By enforcing a **Rolling Validity Window** (default ~1.5 years), Scarcity creates a high-velocity economy that automatically prunes dead capital.
 This mechanism draws on three historical and biological precedents: